Theming

 Once that's done your site won't look all that different.
 But if you view the page source, or look closely, you should see that the Bootstrap files are included along with any CSS rules you placed into your custom style sheet.

-Note: Since this course if focused on teaching the Drupal aspects of theme development, and not on writing CSS, we use the Bootstrap CSS.
-If you don't need it for your project though you can skip it, or add the CSS framework that you want to use instead.
+Note: Since this course is focused on teaching the Drupal aspects of theme development, and not on writing CSS, we're using the Bootstrap CSS.
+Feel free to use the framework or library of your choice if you don't want to use Bootstrap.

 You should try to complete the exercise steps on your own and use the video to help guide you if you get stuck.